This post may contain affiliate links. Read our disclosure policy here.

 How to Make Cajun Salmon Pasta

-Cook pasta, grab a skillet to cook the rest of the ingredients, and that’s all!
-Just follow this step-by-step to see how easy it is to make this meal come together:
+Cook pasta, grab a skillet to cook the rest of the ingredients, and that's all!
+Check out the steps to make the best Cajun salmon pasta:

 - Cook the pasta

-Add a little more olive oil to the pan, and cook the salmon for 4 to 6 minutes per side until golden/seared on each side and the meat separates easily with a fork.
-Remove from the pan onto the plate. - Make the sauce
+In the same pan, cook the salmon for 4 to 6 minutes per side until golden/seared on each side.
+Remove from the pan. - Make the sauce

-Add the cream or half & half to the pan and ½ cup of the reserved pasta water.
-Bring it to a simmer and scrape the brown bits from the bottom of the pan, using a wooden spatula.
-Add the Cajun seasoning, and mix to incorporate it with the sauce. - Combine
+Add the cream or half & half to the pan and reserved pasta water.
+Bring it to a simmer and scrape the brown bits for tasty flavor.
+Add the Cajun seasoning, and mix to incorporate. - Combine

 Break up the salmon into large pieces and add them into the pan along with the tomatoes, onions, and chopped spinach.
 Toss the cooked pasta in, and mix to coat everything with the sauce.
-Add the remaining pasta water, a little bit at a time, until the sauce reaches the thickness and consistency you like. - Serve
+Add the remaining pasta water, a little at a time, until you achieve the desired consistency.

 Make next: Cajun Alfredo with Sausage